-About Louisa Ells
+Professor Louisa Ells

 Louisa is a registered public health nutritionist with a specialist interest in multi-disciplinary, cross-sector applied obesity research.
-Her research focuses on obesity related public health, service evaluation, inequalities and e-health, delivered using systematic reviewing, mixed method, coproduction and patient-centred approaches.
+Her research focuses on obesity related public health, service evaluation, inequalities and e-health, delivered using systematic reviewing, mixed method, coproduction and person-centred approaches.

 Louisa has specialised in applied obesity research for the past two decades, working across academia, policy and practice, having previously worked at the North East Public Health Observatory and was a founding member of the National Obesity Observatory (now part of Public Health England).
 Louisa is passionate about research coproduction: working with policy, practice and community partners to co-develop research solutions to address real world problems.
-She has worked on projects with a combined income exceeding £3million, and has a strong publication record and established network of international collaborations spanning Europe, the USA and Australia.
+She has worked on projects with a combined income exceeding £4.5 million, and has a strong publication record, and established network of international collaborations spanning Europe, the USA and Australia.

 Louisa's research portfolio is orientated around delivering responsive, practical research solutions that result in real world impact.
 Her previous research includes:

-- undertaking a number of weight management service evaluations which have informed practice development and commissioning decisions
+- Undertaking a number of weight management service evaluations which have informed practice development and commissioning decisions

-- undertaking two mixed method reviews of behaviour changes resulting from marketing and fiscal strategies targeted at high sugar products, that underpinned the PHE sugar reduction report: from evidence to action, and subsequent changes to marketing and fiscal regulation.
+- Undertaking two mixed method reviews of behaviour changes resulting from marketing and fiscal strategies targeted at high sugar products, that underpinned the PHE sugar reduction report: from evidence to action, and subsequent changes to marketing and fiscal regulation

-- Can embedding the MapMe intervention, a tool to improve parental acknowledgement and understanding of childhood overweight and obesity, in the National Child Measurement Programme lead to improved long term child weight outcomes at one year?.
+- Can embedding the MapMe intervention, a tool to improve parental acknowledgement and understanding of childhood overweight and obesity, in the National Child Measurement Programme lead to improved long term child weight outcomes at one year?